vvvv666/greenfield-docs/src/guide/greenfield-blockchain/modules/billing-and-payment.md

 If a payment account is out of balance, it will be settled and set a flag as out of balance.

-The NetflowRate will be set to 0, while the current settings of the stream pay will be backed up in another data structure.
+The `NetflowRate` will be set to 0, while the current settings of the stream pay will be backed up in another data structure.
 The download speed for all objects under this account will be downgraded.

-If someone deposits into a frozen account and the static balance is enough for reserved fees, the account will be resumed automatically.
+If someone deposits BNB tokens into a frozen account and the static balance is enough for reserved fees, the account will be resumed automatically.
 The stream pay will be recovered from the backup.

-During the OutOfBalance period, no objects can be associated with this payment account again, which results in no object can be created under the bucket associated with the account.
+During the `OutOfBalance` period, no objects can be associated with this payment account again, which results in no object can be created under the bucket associated with the account.